 Responsibilities of the Managing Director

-Reporting directly to the Board of Directors, the Managing Director is responsible for all administrative staff and aspects of the company including the management and supervision of the operational, financial and administrative performance of the company.
+Reporting directly to the Board of Directors, the Managing Director is responsible for the overall administration of the company.
 In collaboration with the Artistic Director, the Managing Director also oversees the financial aspects of promotion and audience development.
 The Managing Director ensures the smooth and efficient operation of BTW and provides professional support as needed, to the Board of Directors.